 Badger and Raven were in their rooms.

-I got a cup of coffee, no problems, and sat at the computer for a while.
+I got a cup of coffee with no problems and sat at the computer for a while.

 Well, it’s a two-cup-of-coffee kind of day, so I go back in, stick my little mug under the spout, and nothing.